ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 me@mypc$ ssh anotherserver
 ````

+The full set of available configuration options is described in `ssh-config`'s
+documentation (`man ssh_config`).

 Moving Data Between A Local Computer, The Internet, And A Server
 ----------------------------------------------------------------

-An established SSH connection between a user's local computer and remote server
+An established SSH connection between a user's local computer and a remote
-sends the user's input to the remote server, and sends the output of the shell
+server sends the user's input to the remote server, and sends the output of the
-running on the remote server to the user's local computer, but it does not
+shell running on the remote server to the user's local computer, but it does
-otherwise send data or code between those two ends.
-Therefore, uploading data
+not otherwise send data or code between those two ends.
+Therefore, uploading
-from a user's local computer to a server, downloading data from the Internet to
+data from a user's local computer to a server, downloading data from the
-a server, and downloading data from a server to a user's local computer require
+Internet to a server, or downloading data from a server to a user's local
-additional tools.
+computer require additional tools.

 ### Download Files From The Internet

-The first pair of commands to download data from the Internet to *any*
+The first pair of commands, to download data from the Internet to *any*
 computer, including a user's local computer and a server to which a user is
 connected via SSH, are `wget` and `curl`.
 Both of these commands do basically
 the same thing, but for historical reasons, one or the other (or sometimes